About Sessions/What to Expect

 • Please notify the consultant at the beginning of the session that you need a form.
 Checking the box in WCOnline during the appointment-making process doesn't auto-generate a form; you'll still need to explicitly request one.

 • You must be an active partcipant and collaborator for at least 30 minutes.
-Consultants have the Director's full support to refuse a form.
+Consultants have the Assistant Director's full support to refuse a form.
 If you arrive late to/leave early from your appointment for any reason -- technological/travel issues, classes, work, etc. -- we may not be able to provide a form.

 • We do not provide forms for the Undergraduate Drop Box or the Graduate Drop Box because we have no way of knowing whether the feedback was considered or any learning/revision occurred as a result.
 If you need proof of "visit," please submit the explanatory letter and/or document with comments.